At a Glance

 - Be a current UNC degree-seeking student, excluding domestic students in a Ph.D. program.
 (Domestic Ph.D. candidates may apply to our Pre-Dissertation Exploration Award.)

-- Be enrolled at UNC for at least one semester after the completed opportunity.
-(Students who are graduating seniors who will be returning to UNC as graduate students.)
+- Be enrolled at UNC as a degree-seeking student, for at least one semester after the completed opportunity.
+(Students who are graduating seniors returning to UNC as graduate students are eligible.)

-- Demonstrate financial and/or personal need through one of the following:
+- Demonstrate financial need through one of the following:

 Types of Opportunities

-The opportunity may take a wide variety of forms including: internships, research, service projects, educational group travel or summer study abroad.
+The opportunity may take a wide variety of forms including: internships, research, service projects, educational group travel or self-designed travel.
+We rarely provide funding for study abroad programs.
 The opportunity must be globally focused, but can take place anywhere in the world, including the U.S.

 Some example opportunities:

-- An international Ph.D. candidate studying statistics from China, conducting fieldwork in Poland.
+- An international Ph.D. candidate studying decolonial theories at the International Summer School in Spain

-- A nursing major volunteering with a UNC student organization to work in a hospital in Costa Rica.
+- A nursing major volunteering with a non-profit organization in Sri Lanka

-The opportunity may be a non-credit or credit-bearing summer program through UNC Study Abroad or a third party provider; however, funds may not be used toward semester or year-long study abroad.
+The opportunity is for a summer experience; funds may not be used toward semester or year-long programs.

-Potential applicants are encouraged to attend an information session or meet with the program officer to determine if their opportunity is eligible for funding.
+Potential applicants are encouraged to meet with the program manager to determine if their opportunity is eligible for funding.

-The entire application process is completed online, and you can view the 2017 application as a reference.
+The entire application process is completed online, and you can view the 2018 appplication before you begin.
 The application consists of the following: